netbrain/zwift/README.md

 ## Logging in automatically with zwift.sh

-To authenticate through Zwift automatically, the credentials must be present in the mounted persisted Zwift config volume (`$HOME/.config/zwift/$USER/.zwift-credentials`).
+To authenticate through Zwift automatically, the credentials must be present in the zwift volume.
+`docker volume ls` or `podman volume ls` should have a `zwift-$USER` volume.
 A file named `.zwift-credentials` must contain the following lines:

 ```